- Studying Law at Yale

 Read about our unique review process on the Ask Asha admissions blog.

 We treat each YLS applicant as an individual and review each file holistically.
 Accordingly, we do not use a formula or index to weigh various factors in an application, nor do we have a GPA or LSAT score cutoff.

 Applicants frequently ask us about the average LSAT scores and GPAs of our students.
 Please look at our Entering Class Profile for this information.

 Notification of File Completeness

-We will notify you by e-mail when we receive your application and when your file is complete.
+We will notify you, by e-mail, when we receive your application and, again, once your file is complete.
 Please do not telephone to inquire about the status of your application.
 Frequent phone and e-mail inquiries delay consideration of applications.

 Check the LSAC Online Services and see if Yale has received or downloaded your application.

 The amount of time that it takes to process an application varies throughout the admissions cycle.
 December and January are peak application times, and applications submitted at this time take longer to complete.
 It can take 4-6 weeks for LSAC to process your materials and deliver them to us.

 Applications are considered roughly in the order in which they are completed.
 We recognize that you worked hard on your application and we want to give each one the attention it deserves.
 Accordingly, our evaluation process takes a bit longer than most schools.

 If you are selected for admission, we will notify you immediately.
 Because our class size is so small, we have to be careful not to over-enroll early in the season.
 Please do not become discouraged if you do not receive a decision right away.
 Very few applicants receive a decision before early March.
 The Admissions Office will make every effort to send applicants a decision by mid- to late April.
 We appreciate your patience in this process.